Berkhamsted School: Founding

 High clergy of the 16th century frequently distinguished themselves by their furthering of the educational establishment and, in this respect, Berkhamsted owes much to John Incent.
 In 1523, he called upon the brothers of the local brotherhood of St John the Baptist to divert the funds they had hitherto donated to the monastic hospital (which had closed) to the Brotherhood House, about which little is known.
 In 1541, however, Incent applied to the King, Henry VIII, in pursuit of a licence "to purchase £40 in land by the year," and was successful.
-Although Incent was Berkhamsted's most famous descendant, it is considered an act of great piety that he chose to found a school outside what had become his sphere of influence.
+It is considered an act of great piety that Incent chose to found a school outside what had become his sphere of influence.

 By 1544, Berkhamsted School's first building, now known as 'Old Hall' was complete, later to be described by William Camden as "the only structure in Berkhamsted worth a second glance."
 The formal opening is recorded in the Ancient Documents: